-Today, FAP's most important project is to build a prototype, green Farm Academy, complete with a cutting-edge teaching facility and small village campu.
-On the Farm, adult children over 21 with autism will live, enjoy nature based education, learn a variety of skills like self-help, arts, crafts, food preparation, animal care and office, farm and academic skills.
+Today, FAP's most important project is to build a prototype, green Farm Academy, with a cutting-edge teaching facility and small village campus.
+On the Farm, adult children over 21 with autism will live and enjoy nature based education, learn a variety of skills like self-help, arts, crafts, food preparation, animal care and office, farm and academic skills.

 The skills grown children with autism will learn at the Farm Academy may also allow them to take jobs someday and earn income.
 For example, Vanessa Darany, daughter of FAP founder Brita Darany von Regensburg, has learned with assistance to bake organic apple pies, which prepares her to work at a bakery.
 Once their potential is tapped, the possibilities are endless for adults with autism.

 Our children do well in quiet, open and natural environments.
 Many love to walk, love animals and just enjoy being outdoors.
 They also thrive on repetition, and the peaceful routine of farm life.

 The "student farmers" at the FAP Farm Academy will: